Vukkyy/userscripts/README.md

 Hello!
 Welcome to my magical list of userscripts that I have created!

-Some of these can improve your experience (vast-ly 😛) while others are just... well, dumb.
+Some of these can improve your experience while others are just... well, dumb.

 ## Prerequisites